smeade/programming-elixir-book-notes/chapter2/notes.md

 >  I wanted to get you thinking differently about programming languages and to show you that some of your existing assumptions won’t work in Elixir.

 I like Dave's writing style.
-I like how he hasn't written just a technical reference book, but a guide to thinking about what Elixir is and how it works.
-It's a journey to reconsider what you thought you just _knew_ about programming.
+I like how he hasn't written a technical reference book.
+It's a journey to reconsider what we OOP programmers thought we knew about programming.
 One can find most technical details of a language easily online.
-What I enjoy about books like this is to be brought along on a thought-journey of a thought-leader.
-That is something I find best done by books like this one.
+What I enjoy about books like this is the chance to follow the thought-journey of a thought-leader.